Rates are a subjective thing, especially for a freelance designer.

 And while that equation fails to take into account other crucial factors like days off or expenses, the rough math looked something like this:

 $75,000 / 2080 = $36

-This tells me that I could safely charge $36-$75 an hour for my work since there was precedence from my former full-time employer and existing freelance clients at these rates and that these rates would sustain my current lifestyle.
+This tells me that I could safely charge $36-$75 an hour for my work since there was precedence from my former full-time employer and existing freelance clients at these rates and that these rates would sustain my current cost of living.